acquia/headless_lightning/README.md

 be run and an available database.
 Once you have that setup, you can use Drush, Drupal Console, or the web interface to install the site.

+When it comes time to integrate with a frontend application, you will likely need to configure [Drupal CORS](https://www.drupal.org/node/2715637) to allow cross-origin requests and set up OAuth tokens.

 There is no need to clone or fork this project unless you want to contribute back.
 Use a scaffold project like Lightning Project, BLT, or Drupal Project to build a codebase for actual use.
 See `composer create-project` command above.